 What Happens When an Aircraft Is Hit by Lightning?

-An airplane being hit by lightning in mid-air is actually a common occurrence and rarely poses a threat to the crew and passengers.
+An aircraft is hit by lightning in mid-air is actually a common occurrence and rarely poses a threat to the crew and passengers.
 So, what happens when a plane is struck by lightning, and how do planes withstand the strikes?
 The answers have to do with electrical conduction.

 Electrical Conduction